MarcusDunn/yolo_mark_rs/README.md

 *__simplicity, speed and ease of install__* to be the most common dealbreakers for me.

-So I've resolved these + some quality of life features of my own and this is the result.
+So I've fixed these + some quality of life features of my own and this is the result.

 ![img.png](img.png)